fibbojs/fibbo/docs/api/2d/classes/FCollider.md

 > **updateRotation**(): `void`

-Update the rotation of the collider according to the component's rotation.
+Update the rotation of the collider according to its component's rotation.
 This takes into account the rotation offset.

 #### Returns